gabrielittner/auto-value-cursor/README.md

   .create();
 ```

-**Note**: Since Gson's built in SerializedName annotation can't be used on methods, you'll have to change your `SerializedName` import to `com.ryanharter.auto.value.gson.SerializedName`.
+**Note**: Since Gson's built in SerializedName annotation can't be used on methods, you'll have to change your `SerializedName` import to `com.gabrielittner.auto.value.cursor.SerializedName`.

 Now build your project and de/serialize your Foo.